ponylang/pony-tutorial/docs/appendices/examples.md

     h.expect_eq[U32](2 + 2, 4)
 ```

-Some assertions you can make with the TestHelper are
+Some assertions you can make with `TestHelper` are

 ```pony
 fun tag log(msg: String, verbose: Bool = false)